35 Years Ago: Pink Floyd Finally Goes Live on ‘Delicate Sound of Thunder’

-For another, it was recorded at the end of a year-long tour in support of A Momentary Lapse of Reason, so the band could be expected to be on good form.
-For yet another, it marked a new era in the band’s history after bassist Roger Waters’ departure three years previously.
+The album was recorded at the end of a year-long tour in support of A Momentary Lapse of Reason, so the band could be expected to be on good form.
+Delicate Sound of Thunder also marked a new era after bassist Roger Waters’ ugly departure three years earlier.

-There were bound to be changes in Pink Floyd’s approach, along with their sound – and indeed there were: David Gilmour was in control of the band.
-Keyboardist Richard Wright, who had been fired by Waters in 1979 and subsequently put on salary for The Wall's tour was also back – although, for contractual reasons, he was paid as a session musician rather than a full member.
+There were bound to be changes in Pink Floyd’s approach, along with their sound, as David Gilmour took control.
+Co-founding keyboardist Richard Wright also returned after being fired by Waters and subsequently put on salary for the troubled tour in support of The Wall – although, for contractual reasons, he was paid as a session musician rather than a full member.

-A Momentary Lapse of Reason started out as Gilmour’s third solo album, but he’d come to feel (or been persuaded) that it was better to continue the Pink Floyd name, and had endured an angry legal battle with Waters to make it happen.
-With his own musical ambitions steering the LP, it remains the most polarizing of Pink Floyd’s catalog.
+They were touring in support of A Momentary Lapse of Reason, which started out as Gilmour’s third solo album.
+He eventually began to feel (or had been persuaded) that it was better to continue the Pink Floyd name, and then endured a pitched legal battle with Waters to make it happen.
+With his own musical ambitions steering the LP, A Momentary Lapse of Reason then became perhaps the most polarizing of Pink Floyd’s catalog.

-Despite its intentions, hard-pressed fans who’d lived with the prospect of Pink Floyd having disintegrated in the split with Waters might have found themselves confused by several aspects of the album.
-It was a victim of the technical experimentation of the ‘80s, and featuring a heavily reverbed mix which drew accusations of a “cold” feeling.
-There were also a small number of studio additions which were originally denied – including sections of acoustic guitar and backing vocals that led some people to doubt the validity of the entire work.
+Despite its intentions, hard-pressed fans who’d lived through Pink Floyd's split with Waters might have found themselves confused by several aspects of the album.
+Delicate Sound of Thunder was a victim of the technical experimentation of the ‘80s, with a heavily reverbed mix that left some listeners with a cold feeling.
+There were also a small number of studio additions that were originally denied – including sections of acoustic guitar and backing vocals that led others to doubt the validity of the entire work.

-It featured many more performers than the audience was used to: Percussionist Gary Wallis seemed to spend a lot of time unnecessarily shadowing what Nick Mason was already providing; second keyboardist Jon Carin, saxophonist Scott Page and backing singers Rachel Fury, Durga McBroom and Margaret Taylor all added layers that perhaps over-complicated the anticipated experience.
+Delicate Sound of Thunder featured many more performers than Pink Floyd's audience was used to: Percussionist Gary Wallis seemed to spend a lot of time unnecessarily shadowing what Nick Mason was already providing.
+Second keyboardist Jon Carin, saxophonist Scott Page and backing singers Rachel Fury, Durga McBroom and Margaret Taylor added layers that perhaps over-complicated the experience.